 Oil giant BP just announced that the world has likely hit peak oil and demand will decline rapidly into the future.
 Meanwhile, workers across the country are struggling with the economic effects of the COVD-19 pandemic.

 As fossil fuel industry workers, and friends and family of those in the energy industry, we know fossil fuels have contributed significantly to our lives and economy.
 We also know it’s time to forge a sustainable energy future that creates over a million new careers.

 The Renewable Skills Initiative is designed to build up the workforce required to fill the growing need for skilled solar and wind energy industry workers while empowering our core constituency of fossil fuel industry and Indigenous workers to enter these industries.
 The primary trainee target is tradespeople across the spectrum, with a goal of gender parity in our programs.

 Declining production from conventional oil and gas fields has left 199,000+ inactive wells and more than 160,000 hectares of disturbed land in Alberta.
 RenuWell aims to accelerate both the clean up of these sites, while also utilizing the existing roads, powerlines, and disturbed lands to reduce the costs for renewable energy projects.
-Iron & Earth is core partner on this initiative which is currently in Phase 1.
-This phase includes community and stakeholder engagement, as well as working with the Municipal District of Taber to develop policies and a best practice guidebook for municipalities who wish to develop similar projects.
-In Phase 2, pending funding, we aim to break ground on our pilot project.
+Iron & Earth is a core partner on this initiative.
+The infrastructure for two pilot projects was celebrated in November of 2022.
+Once final hook-up to the grid is completed we expect the power to go online in the first quarter of 2023.